Trends and climate

 What are the other significant regulatory considerations regarding cybersecurity in your jurisdiction (including any international standards that have been adopted)?

-Many guidelines and best practices regarding cybersecurity have been issued by various organisations – including the national authority for data control (CNIL) – and may be used as a reference in litigation relating to data breaches.
+Many guidelines and best practices regarding cybersecurity have been issued by various organisations, including the French data protection authority, the Commission Nationale Informatique et Libertés (CNIL), and the National Agency on Cybersecurity – and may be used as a reference in litigation relating to data breaches.

 Which cyber activities are criminalised in your jurisdiction?

-Aside from the violation of automated data processing systems, numerous cyber activities are criminalised, including internet protocol spoofing, identity theft and ‘happy slapping’ (ie, physical assaults filmed on mobile devices and online dissemination of such footage).
+Aside from the violation of automated data processing systems, numerous cyber activities are criminal offences, including:

 Which authorities are responsible for enforcing cybersecurity rules?

-Cybersecurity rules are enforced by both the CNIL and national authorities.
+Cybersecurity rules are enforced by both the CNIL and other national authorities.

 Cybersecurity best practice and reporting